ibm-cloud-docs/containers/ts-worker/ts-worker-ssh-fail.md

 6. Run debug commands to help you gather information and troubleshoot issues, such as `ip`, `ifconfig`, `nc`, `tcpdump`, `ping`, `ps`, and `curl`.

 7. After you finish debugging, clean up resources to disable SSH access.
-  1. Delete the SSH pod.
+  1. Delete the SSH enablement pod.
     ```sh
     kubectl delete pod enable-ssh-<NODE_NAME>
     ```